 Hypothesis One

 There is no significant implication of the operations of ISIS Cyber Command on cyber conflicts in the globe.

-Table 1: Regression analysis on the implication of the operations of ISIS Cyber Command on cyber conflicts in the globe
+Table 1 Regression analysis of the implication of the operations of ISIS Cyber Command on cyber conflicts in the globe.